linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 #### Indentation

-YAML expresses data in hierarchical relationships through indentation, using a fixed number of blank characters.
+YAML expresses data in hierarchical relationships through indentation.
+A fixed number of blank characters are used for an indentation.
 Take a look at the following example GitHub Actions YAML file:

 {{< file "test.yaml">}}
 ...